Novecento99/AlbinoAir/README.md

 - esp sleep instead of delay to save power
 - better webpage user experience
+- fix the upload time (e.g. at xx:00)
--
+- improve the website

-- standardizzare l'orario di upload dati
-- migliorare sito

-- connessione a google home?
+- connection to google home

 ## Acknowledgements